My Early Experiences with Music

 But there was something else.

 Sometimes, instead of working, I would just listen for a minute or two.

 I felt something in those times that I couldn’t explain.

 I felt a certain liveliness: not like being hyper or energetic, but a sense of deep relaxation, peace, serenity, and a feeling of openness or connectedness.

 This liveliness was quite distinct from the feelings I would get from listening to the pop, rock, or rap music I had in my personal music collection.
 It was very interesting.

 Learning about Faculties of Consciousness

-A year or two later, still when I was in high school, I began to understand why I felt the way I did when listening to this music.
+A year or two later, I began to understand why I felt the way I did when listening to this music.